-Many of these treatments can cause a larger keloid scar to form.
+Sometimes these treatments cause the keloid scar to become larger.

-Keloids usually are not harmful to your health but they may affect how you look.
-In some cases, they may become smaller, flatter, and less noticeable over time.
+Keloids usually are not harmful to your health, but they may affect how you look.
+Sometimes they become smaller, flatter, and less noticeable over time.

 When to Contact a Medical Professional